Assorted brunch dishes and cocktails at Ryla

 • price 2 of 4

-For the past 40 years, John O'Groats has offered the best no-frills breakfast and lunch on the Westside, plus some of the best biscuits, fried chicken and fish and chips in town.
+Why we love it: For the past four-plus decades, John O’Groats has offered the best no-frills breakfast and lunch on the Westside, plus some of the best biscuits, fried chicken and fish and chips in town.
 Weekend morning waits might get long, but the friendly staff and generally relaxed crowd of families and locals keep the process of dining at this beloved daytime eatery from feeling far less stressful as some others on this list.
 Everything is simple and made with care, but what we like best of all is the utter lack of pretension on display here, every day of the week.
+Take a seat at the counter or grab a table if you’re in a larger group, but note that service is fairly quick here—given how popular John O’ Groats is, this isn’t the place for lingering.
 Wine and beer available.

 More brunch options in L.A.